 Users can stream files straight from their web browser on any PC, mobile device, smart TV, Apple TV, and Chromecast.
 Premium accounts offer more privacy options such as Secure Sockets Layer (SSL) protection, anti-virus scan, which is available only on Bitport.

-The free account gives users up to 2 GB of cloud storage but limit them to one download every 24 hours.
-But the speed can be unlimited, that means it takes Bitport a few seconds to download a 1 GB torrent.
+The free account gives users up to 2 GB of cloud storage but limits them to one download every 24 hours.
+Still, the speed can be unlimited, that means it takes Bitport a few seconds to download a 1 GB torrent.

-Torrenting requires taking certain security measures such as using a VPN service.
+Torrenting requires taking specific security measures, such as using a VPN service.
 While it opens a whole new world of file-sharing, torrenting also makes users vulnerable to cyber-attacks.
 It’s always wise to err on the side of caution while torrenting.

 Not all VPNs are built for torrenting.
 Though, Avast SecureLine VPN is not one of those.

-Combining a VPN service with an antivirus software can provide a high level of privacy and security.
+Combining a VPN service with antivirus software can provide a high level of privacy and security.

 For complete, near bulletproof torrenting setup, users need to sign up for cloud torrenting services such as Bitport, Nody.me, or Megabox.me.